Step by Step: Connect to WordPress Using C#

 In this post, we will see how to connect to a WordPress website using C# and make publications using the WordPressPCL library in three easy steps.

-To configure your site to enable the API that allows reading and writing on WordPress.
-The prerequisite to connect to WordPress with WordPressPCL is to install the following plugins on your website:
+To configure your site to enable the API that allows reading and writing on WordPress, the prerequisite to connect to WordPress with WordPressPCL is to install the following plugins on your website:

 - First, enable HTTP Authorization Header by adding the following: